Our Top 5 Costa Rica Travel Tips

 Pack for the Microclimates

-Costa Rica, despite its small size, has many different climates.
-They range from the cooler, high-altitude mountainous regions to the scorching hot coastlines.
-The coldest climate experienced is often the airplane itself.
+Funny enough, the coldest climate we experience is often the airplane itself.
 I layer up in shorts under my travel pants so I can strip everything off when we touch down in the tropics.

 The Beaches

-Lightweight, breathable fabrics like cotton and linen are ideal for staying cool under the sun.
+Lightweight, breathable fabrics like moisture-wicking synthetics and linen are ideal for staying cool under the sun.
 Swimwear is a must, as well as a cover-up or sarong for when you’re not in the water.
 Don’t forget to pack a wide-brimmed hat, microfiber travel towel, sunglasses, and plenty of reef-safe sunscreen to protect yourself from the sun’s rays.

 The Mountains